-CDRH's vision for medical device safety to protect patients and spur innovation of new products that are safer, more effective, and address unmet medical needs.
+The FDA’s Center for Devices and Radiological Health (CDRH)'s vision for medical device safety is to protect patients and spur innovation of new products that are safer, more effective, and address unmet medical needs.

-Providing patients with access to safe medical devices that meet their health care needs remains a top FDA priority.
+Providing patients with access to safe medical devices that meet their health care needs remains a top priority for the FDA.
 The Medical Device Safety Action Plan: Protecting Patients, Promoting Public Health outlines how the agency will encourage innovation to improve safety, detect safety risks earlier, and keep doctors and patients better informed.

 In the Medical Device Safety Action Plan: Protecting Patients, Promoting Public Health, the FDA describes key actions it will take in the following areas:

 - Establish a robust medical device patient safety net in the United States

 - Explore regulatory options to streamline and modernize timely implementation of postmarket mitigations